 During the chemical peel procedure, you shouldn’t feel any pain.
 You may experience slightly increased sensitivity after the treatment.
 Do not exfoliate for 48 hours after your chemical peel to avoid irritation or discomfort to your newly resurfaced skin.
 Avoid working out for 24 hours afterward.
 Be sure to drink plenty of water to protect your skin and prolong your amazing results from your treatment.

-At San Francisco Center for Facial Plastic, Reconstructive & Laser Surgery we offer chemical peel options for you.
 We’ve seen great results for our patients, and we’d love to discuss how we could help you with your skin resurfacing needs.